ADORSYS-GIS/wazuh-cert-oauth2/README.md

 [![Helm Publish](https://github.com/ADORSYS-GIS/wazuh-cert-oauth2/actions/workflows/helm-publish.yml/badge.svg)](https://github.com/ADORSYS-GIS/wazuh-cert-oauth2/actions/workflows/helm-publish.yml)
 [![Release Client](https://github.com/ADORSYS-GIS/wazuh-cert-oauth2/actions/workflows/release.yml/badge.svg)](https://github.com/ADORSYS-GIS/wazuh-cert-oauth2/actions/workflows/release.yml)

-This project demonstrate by example how to authenticate with Keycloak and submit a certificate to the end use.
-The goal is for the user to send a signed request after he go one from the server to the wazuh server, using the certificate that was signed by the server CA.
+The Wazuh OAuth2 Proxy Server integrates Wazuh with an OAuth2 authentication system (e.g., Keycloak) to enhance security for Wazuh agents.
+This project allows users to authenticate through OAuth2 and acquire a signed certificate from the server.
+This certificate is used to authenticate subsequent requests to the Wazuh server, bolstering security with certificate-based access control.

+## Features
+- **OAuth2 Authentication:** Uses OAuth2 (via Keycloak) for secure user authentication.

+- **Certificate-Based Access:** Issues certificates signed by the server CA to authenticated users for secure request validation.

+- **Token Verification:** Validates tokens before issuing certificates, ensuring only authorized users receive access.

+- **Scalable Deployment:** Easily deployable via Docker and Helm for integration into Kubernetes environments.

 ## Installation
 To install this, you need to have a Keycloak server running.
 You can use the